metno/lard/ansible/readme.md

 ansible-playbook -i inventory.yml -e primary_floating_ip='157.249.*.*' -e db_password=xxx -e repmgr_password=xxx configure.yml
 ```

-The parts to do with the floating ip that belongs to the primary are based on:
+The parts to do with the floating ip that belongs to the primary (ipalias) are based on:
 https://gitlab.met.no/ansible-roles/ipalias/-/tree/master?ref_type=heads

 ### Connect to database